ac427/ex280/03-Control_access_to_resources.md

 $oc get pods -A | wc -l
 68

+[abc@foo 05:59:16 - lab]$oc login -u developer -p developer https://api.crc.testing:6443
+Login successful.

+You don't have any projects.
+You can try to create a new project, by running

+    oc new-project <projectname>

+[abc@foo 06:00:38 - lab]$oc get pods -A | wc -l
+Error from server (Forbidden): pods is forbidden: User "developer" cannot list resource "pods" in API group "" at the cluster scope
+0

 ```

 #### To view the Users in clusterrolebinding ( Eventhough we created clusterrolebinding, `oc describe clusterrolebinding` is not showing ex280-pod-reader.
 Not sure if it is bug or my misunderstanding.
 Below command shows the Kind as ClusterRole though)